CyBear-Jinni/CBJ_Smart-Device_Resources/devices_resources/nanopi_duo2/README.md

-# Installation Instructions for the NanoPi Duo2
+# Setting Up NanoPi Duo2 With CyBear Jinni

 1. Install the image to sd card.